DaDaFest: Festival

 DaDaFest delivered its first international festival in 2001 and continued to put on yearly festivals until 2010 when it became a biennial.
 The festival has since taken place in 2012 and 2014 (8 November 2014 – 11 January 2015).
-The next DaDaFest International festival will take place from 18 November to 3 December 2016.

 The organisation works with a number of partners to deliver the festival.
 These include: National Museums Liverpool, Liverpool Biennial, The Bluecoat, Liverpool Everyman, Liverpool Playhouse, FACT, Unity Theatre and Royal Liverpool Philharmonic amongst others.